AntidoteDB/antidote_aql/README.md

 `ON DELETE CASCADE`, which tells a row to be removed if its parent row is deleted.
 The absence of this notation implies that the parent cannot be deleted if one or more rows point to it.

-Update-wins (`UPDATE-WINS`) and Delete-wins (`DELETE-WINS`) are conflict resolution policies used to resolve any referential integrity related conflicts generated by concurrent operations.
+Update-wins (`UPDATE-WINS`) and delete-wins (`DELETE-WINS`) are conflict resolution policies used to resolve any referential integrity related conflicts generated by concurrent operations.
-Update-wins will revive all rows (deleted) involved in the conflict, while Delete-wins deletes all involved rows in case of conflict.
+Update-wins will revive all rows (deleted) involved in the conflict, while delete-wins deletes all involved rows in case of conflict.
 If none of these policies is specified, the table assumes strong semantics that preclude parent rows to be deleted concurrently with the update of child rows.

 #### Partitioning

 The CREATE TABLE statement allows to partition a table by column, which is most known as horizontal partitioning.
-Hence, to partition a table use:
+Hence, to partition a table use the following on a column:
 ```SQL
 PARTITION ON (column_name);
 ```